Baird Creek Preservation Foundation

 Reports to: Executive Director, Executive Committee

-Status: Part-time exempt, average 25 hours per week with limited nights and weekends.
-(Hours can be flexible to meet your needs).
+Status: Part-time exempt, average 25 hours per week with limited nights and weekends (potential exists for it to become full-time).

-Overview: The Advancement Director is responsible for maximizing the fundraising capacity of the Baird Creek Preservation Foundation.
-Key responsibilities include grant writing, sponsorship procurement, prospecting, relationship building, fundraising and requests for funding from individuals, businesses, organizations, and other foundations.
+Overview: The Advancement Director is responsible for maximizing the fundraising capacity of the Baird Creek Preservation Foundation and volunteer capacity.
+Key responsibilities include grant writing, sponsorship procurement, prospecting, relationship building, fundraising and requests for funding from individuals, businesses, organizations, and other foundations as well as work with the community to build volunteer contacts and recruitment.
+This position will work on outreach to the community for volunteers, raise awareness of the foundation, and growth of funding for projects.
+The position will oversee marketing practices, social media, website maintenance, and be responsible for financial tracking and budgeting.
 This leadership position will also provide coaching and direction to staff, board members, and committees on advancement of funding practices.
-This position will also work on outreach to the community for volunteers, raise awareness of the foundation, and growth of funding for projects.
-The position will oversee marketing practices, social media, website maintenance, and be responsible for all financial duties and budgeting.

 Essential Duties and Responsibilities